LuzFaltex/docs/docs/contribute/get-started-setup-local.md

    git fetch upstream
    ```

 2. View the configured values and confirm the URLs are correct.
 Ensure the **origin** URLs point to your personal fork.
-Ensure the **upstream** URLs point to the main repository, such as MicrosoftDocs or Azure.
+Ensure the **upstream** URLs point to the main repository, such as LuzFaltexDocs or Azure.
    ```bash
    git remote -v
    ```